Partial Finger Amputation Workers’ Compensation in Pennsylvania

 How Pennsylvania Defines a Partial Finger Amputation

-The Pennsylvania Workers’ Compensation Act draws the line for partial amputation at the first joint of the finger:
+The Pennsylvania Workers’ Compensation Act draws the line at the first joint of the finger:

-- Amputation at or beyond the first joint (the joint furthest from the hand, closest to the fingertip) — receives the full specific loss benefit for that finger
+- Amputation at or beyond the first joint (the joint closest to the fingertip) — receives the full specific loss benefit for that finger

 - Amputation of a substantial part of the first segment of the thumb — receives the full 100-week thumb benefit